Nevada Republicans boo Heller over past with Trump at debate

 So did their one-liners and digs at Sisolak and Clark County Sheriff Joe Lombardo, the sole Republican candidate who did not attend Thursday's debate.

 Fiore, Gilbert, Heller and Lombardo are among a long list of Republicans hoping to unseat Sisolak, a first-term Democrat who won by 5.1 percentage points in 2018.
-Republicans hope nationwide dissatisfaction with President Joe Biden's economic and social agenda coupled with pandemic frustrations will drive voter turnout and return them to power in Washington, D.C. and swing states.
+They are betting that Republicans' economic message will resonate in Nevada, where the economy relies heavily on sectors such as tourism and live entertainment that cannot easily transition to remote work.
+The state’s 6.8% unemployment rate ranks 50th in the nation and 66,200 fewer workers are employed at casinos and hotels than before the pandemic.

 “Given the disaster that the Sisolak administration has been in the state, people are paying attention,” said venture capitalist Guy Nohra, another candidate.
 “I know our side is going to be really fired up.
 I could see it tonight.
 I could feel it tonight.”